 Or grab a package of your favorite cookies from the grocery store shelves!

 Perhaps, instead of focusing on all the things we’re not doing, we can focus on making things easier on ourselves and focus on the things we ARE doing.

-My intention is to bring more joy, love and cozy feelings into our own home without all the added stress.
+I intend to bring more joy, love, and cozy feelings into our own home without all the added stress.